karmacoma/lisk-rake/README.md

 > NOTES:
 >
 > 1. You can skip this step, if you have already added your public ssh key when deploying your server.
-> 2. If you do not have a key yet, CryptiKit will prompt you to generate one.
+> 2. If you do not have a key yet, LiskRake will prompt you to generate one.
 > 3. On Digital Ocean, when logging in for the first time you may be prompted to change your password.

 ***